Murbie/CSC-842/Module 1/README.md

 * Not sure how "discreet" the script is yet, plenty of room for improvement

 ##Future Work
+* Continue to expand list of useful / interesting files to capture
 * Search ssh known_hosts file and attempt to log into entries
 * Dump any databases into a file
 * Run a quick internal network scan and output into a file